-- US bachelor’s degree
+- US bachelor’s degree or equivalent

 - Demonstrated English language ability (see details below)

 - Demonstrated ability to use experience as a source of learning

 - Experience or familiarity with instructional technology, distance learning, and/or independent learning